fluent/fluent-bit-docs/pipeline/inputs/windows-exporter-metrics.md

 SELECT * FROM Win32_Service WHERE Status!='OK'
 ```

-Then, WMI mechanism should return the information which has not OK status in this example.
+The WMI mechanism will then handle it and return the information which has a "not OK" status in this example.

 ### we.service.include